ShripadCPawar/TSF-TASK/README.md

 ##  #GRIPMAR2021
 # Sign In App

-Simple basic authentication app designed in flutter.
+Simple basic authentication app designed in Flutter.

 ## Running the project with Firebase